bracesoftware/DETUtils-Old/d_filequeries.md

 # d_filequeries.inc
-SA:MP File Queries - save cache and load it during the run-time.
+open.mp File Queries - save cache and load it during the run-time.
 Manage persistent data with completely new and different API.

 [Go back to home page...](README.md)